rahulkumarm/rahulkumarm.github.io/index.md

 ### Evaluate news articles that cover multiple perspectives of a topic

-As an important and challenging problem, effective knowledge discovery from news papers to understand the evolution of a particular event or to find a similar event that happened in the past plays a critical role in opinion and trend analysis.
-This project aims to improve topic tracking and group similar topics to compare the topic evolution among the groups.
+Effective knowledge discovery from newspapers, to comprehend the progression of specific events or identify analogous occurrences from the past, presents a significant and formidable challenge.
+This project focuses on enhancing topic tracking and clustering similar subjects to facilitate a comparative analysis of topic evolution among various groups.
+The outcome of this endeavor holds vital importance in opinion and trend analysis.

 <img src="images/news1.png?raw=true" alt=""/>
 <img src="images/news2.png?raw=true" alt=""/>